 Colorado Real Estate License Requirements

-The requirements to become a real estate affiliate in Colorado are:
+The requirements to become a real estate broker in Colorado are:

 - Be a citizen of the United States or a lawfully admitted alien